vesper-framework/vesper/docs/typescript/controllers-and-args.md

 }
 ```

 Each controller is a service.
-It means you have a `container` instance and you can inject any service you have:
+It means you can inject any service using dependency injection framework:

 ```typescript
 export class PostController {